Physical scaling laws in dislocation microstructures and avalanches from dislocation dynamics simulations: Methodology

-In the absence of in-depth knowledge of the Frank's initial network, the initial microstructure consists of a random distribution of dislocation prismatic loops with a length of $ 4\ \mu m$ for segments in the primary systems and $ 1\ \mu m$ for segments in the corresponding collinear system (also referred to cross-slip systems).
-The simulation cell has a linear dimension of approximately $L_B \approx 10 \Lambda$, with $\Lambda \approx 1/\sqrt{\rho}$ following the \emph{similitude principle} found in most of dislocation interactions and microstructures. {For [001] deformation, plastic deformation experimentally occurs on four (out of height possible) systems.
+{For [001] deformation, plastic deformation experimentally occurs on four (out of eight possible) systems.
 In the corresponding simulations, following \cite{devincre2007collinear}, initial density is set larger on four \emph{primary} systems (collinear to the other four remaining systems) so as to obtain the typical hardening with stable deformation along the [001] axis.
 We checked that the avalanche statistics is unchanged when starting with identical densities on all possible systems.} Several initial realizations of the microstructures are considered, our analysis is limited to the simulations deemed the most realistic (e.g. with well-balanced slip activity leading to a stable loading direction).
 Periodic boundary conditions (PBC) are applied.
-Cross-slip for screw dislocations is controlled by a KMC algorithm following the model in \cite{kubin2013dislocations,kubin2009dynamic}.
-Theses arbitrary initial microstructures quickly evolve into realistic dislocation arrangements and this design has been successfully employed to quantify dislocation storage \cite{devincre2008dislocation} or plastic hysteresis \cite{queyreau2021multiscale}.
+Cross-slip for screw dislocations is controlled by a KMC algorithm following the model in \cite{kubin2013dislocations,kubin2009dynamic}. {Theses arbitrary initial microstructures quickly evolve into realistic dislocation arrangements (see Fig. \ref{fig:supp-avalan})} and this design has been successfully employed to quantify dislocation storage \cite{devincre2008dislocation} or plastic hysteresis \cite{queyreau2021multiscale}.